duducheng/DenseSharp/README.md

 # Data samples
-Unfortunately, our dataset is not available publicly considering the patients' privacy.
+Unfortunately, our dataset is not available publicly considering the patients' privacy, and restrictions apply to the use.
 However, you can still run the code using the sample dataset ([download](https://drive.google.com/open?id=1c-suZobPIH-DSE99zspPb098jEiDqRGa)).
 Please note, the data in the dataset is just for demonstration.

 Unzip the sample dataset, then modify the `"DATASET"` field in `mylib/dataloader/ENVIRON`.

-Generally, the *DenseSharp* Networks are parameter-efficient multi-task learning networks for classification and segmentation.
+The *DenseSharp* Networks are parameter-efficient multi-task learning networks for classification and segmentation.
 It's generally designed for 3D data, with these two task labels.
 You can run the code on your own data if you process your dataset following the sample data format.